explorable-viz/fluid/artifact-evaluation.md

 [§ 5.1, paragraph 1] "**Figure 16 shows how the end-to-end mapping would appear to a user.**" The function ```testBwd``` of `src\test\Main.purs` runs the test `section-5-example`, which generates the raw information required for Figure 16.
 See Evaluation Step 4.

-## Download, installation, and sanity-testing
+## Download, installation, and sanity-check

 ### Software required